SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Related works

-where $S_{i}^{t}$ of Eq. (\ref{equ:2}) is the output spike of neuron $i$ at time step $t$, and $V_{th}$ is the firing threshold of the neuron.
-When the membrane potential exceeds the threshold, the neuron will output a spike at the current time step.
+where $m_{i}^{t}$ represents the membrane potential of $i^{th}$ neuron, and $I_{i-1}^{t}$ is the weighted input from previous layer at time step $t$.
+After charging, if the membrane potential exceeds the threshold, the neuron will output a spike at the current time step, which is called the fire step and define by